ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 1 - Danny's Diner/README.md

 **2) How many days has each customer visited the restaurant?**
 #### Approach 1 : Using Distinct Keyword
+- For no_of_days `count(distinct order_date)`.
+Notice that we use distinct keyword because for each order_date, there could be multiple orders.
+So we ideally want to count that order_date once only.
+- For every customer `group by customer_id`
+- Combining everything we get the final query
+#### Final Query
 ```` sql
 SELECT
     customer_id,